I Love Lucy: Cast

 Gale Gordon and Bea Benaderet, supporting cast members on My Favorite Husband, were originally approached for the roles of Fred and Ethel, but neither could accept, owing to previous commitments.
-Gordon did appear as a guest star in three episodes, playing Ricky's boss, Mr. Littlefield, in two episodes, and later in an episode of The Lucille Ball–Desi Arnaz Show as a civil court judge.
+Gordon did appear as a guest star, playing Ricky's boss, Mr. Littlefield, in two episodes of I Love Lucy, and later a civil court judge in an episode of The Lucille Ball–Desi Arnaz Show.
 Gordon was a veteran from the classic radio days in which he perfected the role of the exasperated character, as in Fibber McGee and Molly and Our Miss Brooks.
 He would go on to co-star with Ball in all of her post–I Love Lucy series (The Lucy Show, Here's Lucy and Life with Lucy).
 Benaderet was a guest star in one episode as elderly Miss Lewis, a neighbor of the Ricardos.

 Barbara Pepper (later featured as Doris Ziffel in the series Green Acres) was also considered to play Ethel, but Pepper had been drinking very heavily after the death of her husband, Craig W. Reynolds.
 Her friendship with Ball dated back to the film Roman Scandals (1933), in which both appeared as Goldwyn Girls.
 She did, however, turn up in at least nine episodes of I Love Lucy in bit parts.

 Many of the characters in the series were named after Ball's family members or close friends.
 For example, Marion Strong was one of her best friends and a roommate for a time in New York, and she also set Ball and Arnaz up on their first date.
 Lillian Appleby was a teacher of Ball's when she was in an amateur production on the stage.
-Additionally, Pauline Lopus was a childhood friend, while Fred was the name of both her brother and grandfather.
-Ball and Arnaz had a business manager by the name of Mr. Andrew Hickox, and in the first episode of season 4, called "The Business Manager,” Lucy and Ricky hire a man named Mr. Hickox.
+Additionally, Pauline Lopus was a childhood friend, while Fred was the name of both Ball's brother and her grandfather.
+Ball and Arnaz had a business manager by the name of Mr. Andrew Hickox, and in the first episode of season 4, called "The Business Manager", Ricky hires a man named Mr. Hickox.